 This section provides an overview of Service Checks, Service Groups and Host templates, how they interact, how to add and configure them, and how to analyze the Service Check data returned.
 This document will explain to readers the concept of service groups, Service Checks and Host templates, how the three interact, how to create them, how to apply them and finally how to analyze the gathered data.

-After reading the User Guide, you should be able to create your own Service Checks, add them to Service Groups or Host templates and then apply the gathered data within the Host Groups, Hosts and Services section.
+After reading the User Guide, you should be able to create your own Service Checks, add them to Service Groups or Host templates and then apply the gathered data within the Navigator.

 Opsview Monitor uses the concept of Hosts to define a device, server, website, database or more.
 As covered in Host Groups & Hosts Overview, Hosts are defined as: